ushitora-anqou/aqTFHE/README.md

 ## Caveat

-`aqtfhe::native::secret_key::secret_key()` and other functions in aqTFHE needs a random number generator as its argument.
+`aqtfhe::native::secret_key::secret_key()` and other functions in aqTFHE need a random number generator as its argument.
 **Use `std::random_device` there** if you don't care about it, because it is supposed to be the only cryptographically secure pseudo-random number generator (CSPRNG) in C++ standard library